Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 Some best coding practices for Biocondcutor vigenttes are as follow:

-1. Add an "Introduction" section that serves as an abstract to introduce the objective, models, unique functions, key points, etc that distinguish the package from other packages of similar type.
+6.1.1 Add an "Introduction" section that serves as an abstract to introduce the objective, models, unique functions, key points, etc that distinguish the package from other packages of similar type.

-2. Add an "Installation" section that show to users how to download and load the package from _Bioconductor_.
+6.1.2 Add an "Installation" section that show to users how to download and load the package from _Bioconductor_.

-3. If appropriate, we strongly encourage a table of contents
+6.1.3 If appropriate, we strongly encourage a table of contents

-4. Non-trival executable code is a must!!!
+6.1.4 Non-trival executable code is a must!!!
 Static vignettes are not acceptable.

-5. Include a section with the `SessionInfo()`
+6.1.5 Include a section with the `SessionInfo()`

-6. Only the vignette file (.Rnw or .Rmd) and any necessary static images should be in the vignette directory.
+6.1.6 Only the vignette file (.Rnw or .Rmd) and any necessary static images should be in the vignette directory.
 No intermediate files should be present.

-7. Remember to include any relavent references to methods.
+6.1.7 Remember to include any relavent references to methods.

 <a name="manpages"></a>

-### 'man' Pages
+### 6.2 'man' Pages

+See Writing R Extensions section on [man pages][man] for detailed instruction or format information for documenting a package, functions, classes, and data sets.
+All help pages should be comprehensive.

-All exported functions and classes will have a man page.  _Bioconductor_ also encourages having a package man page with an overview of the package and links to the main functions.
-Data man pages must include source information and data structure information.
+6.2.1 All exported functions and classes need will have a man page.
 Man pages describing new classes must be very detailed on the structure and what type of information is stored.

+6.2.2 _Bioconductor_ encourages having a package man page with an overview of the package and links to the main functions.

+6.2.3 Data man pages must include source information and data structure information.

-All man pages should have an runnable examples. `donttest and dontrun` are discouraged and generally not allowed;
-exceptions can be made with proper justification and are at the _Bioconductor_ Reviewers discretion.
+6.2.4 All man pages should have an runnable examples. `donttest and dontrun` are discouraged and generally not allowed; exceptions can be made with proper justification and are at the _Bioconductor_ Reviewers discretion.
 If this option is used it will also be preferrable to use `donttest` instead of `dontrun`; `donttest` requires valid R code while `dontrun` does not.
-See Writing R Extensions section on [man pages][man] for detailed instruction or format information for documenting a package, functions, classes, and data sets.
-All help pages should be comprehensive.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

-### inst/script/
+### 6.3 inst/script/

 The scripts in this directory can vary.
 Most importantly if data was included in the `inst/extdata/`, a related script must be present in this directory documenting very clearly how the data was generated.
 It should include source urls and any important information regarding filtering or processing.
-It can be executible code, sudo code, or a text description.
+It can be executable code, sudo code, or a text description.
 A user should be able to download and be able to roughly reproduce the file or object that is present as data.